user1pc/SubPixelLine/README.md

   <img src="./doc_images/the_algo_2_.png" style="width:900px;"/>
 </p>

-First, we need to find which pixel coordinate (x,y) the starting point (Px,Py) lies in.
+First, you need to find which pixel coordinate (x,y) the starting point (Px,Py) lies in.
 This is easy:
 <p align="left">
   <img src="./doc_images/math1.gif" style="width:130px;"/>
 </p>

-Now we need the 2 vectors, one is the line we are given (P to Q), and another is the blue line in the images above.
+Now you need the 2 vectors, one is the line you are given (P to Q), and another is the blue line in the images above.
 The blue vector points towards the (x+1,y+1) pixel.
-This is what we will use to determine which pixel we will go to next.
-If the red vector (our given line) points to the right of the blue line, we will go to (x+1,y).
-If the red vector points to the left of the blue line, we would go to (x,y+1).
-If the two vectors overlapped, we would go diagonally to (x+1,y+1).
+This is what you will use to determine which pixel to go to next.
+If the red vector (the given line) points to the right of the blue line, go to (x+1,y).
+If the red vector points to the left of the blue line, go to (x,y+1).
+If the two vectors overlapped, go diagonally to (x+1,y+1).

 <sub><sup>[Note about confusing coordinates: in the images, it would appear as though W=1, becuase I defined the pixel coordinates as (x,y) going to (x+?,y+?).
 Try not to pay too much attention to the exact x,y values.
 We are only interested in which direction to go in each step.]<sub><sup>